 5. How to contribute & how much to contribute

-Opening up an IRA is very simple -- you just need to contact a stock brokerage company, like Fidelity or Vanguard, and tell them that you want to invest through an IRA.
+Opening up an IRA is very simple -- you just need to contact a brokerage, like Fidelity or Vanguard, and tell them that you want to invest through an IRA.

 There shouldn’t be a cost to set up this account.